adjanorpro18/adjanorpro18/README.md

-Here are some ideas to get you started:
+![Cover]

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on symfony framework

-- 🌱 I’m currently learning ...
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on for intership and tranning alternately
-- 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
-- 📫 How to reach me: ...
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...